natroberts19/Bamazon/README.md

 # Bamazon

 ## About
-Bamazon is a "Amazon-like" storefront that allows customers to order items that are stored in an SQL database.
+Bamazon is a "Amazon-like" storefront that allows a customer to order items that are stored in an SQL database.
+SQL queries are built into JavaScript functions to select items and update inventory in the bamazon_db database.
+Additional JavaScript functionality determines item availability and totals a customer's order.
+An Inquirer npm package menu guides the customer through the order process.

+To view a demo video of the Bamazon app, click here: https://natroberts19.tinytake.com/sf/MjI5Njg3Ml83MDUwMjc4

 ### Commands
 Run the bamazonCustomer.js file using GitBash or the terminal.
-Use command 'bamazonCustomer.js.'
+Use command 'node bamazonCustomer.js.'

 ### To Run the App
-1. Download/save the bamazonCustomer.js folder from the Github repository.
+1. Download/save the Bamazon folder from the Github repository.
 2. To run the Bamazon app, open your terminal/bash window.
 3. Navigate to the Bamazon folder in your terminal/bash window.
 4. Install the package dependencies from the package.json file.